uk4z/delivery-network-opimization/README.md

   - `power` is the power of the truck
   - `cost` is the cost of the truck

-## Delivery network File
+## Delivery network Files

 Here, the code will be explained with particular interest on well known algorithm adapted for the purpose of this project.
+In the network, each vertex is associated to a unique value which will be used to identify the vertex in different data structures and classes.

 ### Graph

-The graph file is composed of a main class `Graph` and its 3 subclasses `GraphNode`, `GraphEdge`, `GraphRoute`.
+The `graph.py` file is composed of a main class `Graph` and its 3 subclasses `GraphNode`, `GraphEdge`, `GraphRoute`.
 Furthermore, some functions are defined outside classes either being requested in class methods, participating to the construction of the graph or allowing the graph to be displayed.

-In the network, each vertex is associated to a unique value which will be used to identify the vertex in different data structures and classes.

 Below is a representation of *network.1.in* where *5* is the network station.